Sign Up

 Patient Positioning

-For patients who cannot get out of bed, reposition them as often as possible, every 2 hours if allowed, to make breathing easier for them and stop secretions from pooling in their airways.
+For patients who cannot get out of bed, reposition them as often as possible, every two hours if allowed, to make breathing easier for them and stop secretions from pooling in their airways.
 Respiratory therapists teach patients breathing exercises, such as coughing and deep breathing movements.
 CNAs working with the patient should know what exercises the patient has been taught and encourage the patient to do them.
 If the patient is having problems doing breathing exercises or does not want to do them, the CNA should report this to the respiratory therapist or the nurse.

 Watch for Changes

-Watch the amount and type of sputum that the patient is bringing up.
-Changes in the amount, thickness, or color of the sputum can be a sign of an infection or other change in the patient’s condition and should be recorded and reported to the nurse.
-Notice the patient’s breathing pattern.
-Notify the respiratory therapist or nurse if there are changes in breathing, and if the patient is having difficulty breathing.
-A patient who is having difficulty with breathing should not be left alone, send someone to get help, turn on the call light, or open the patient’s door and call out that help is needed immediately.
+Watch the amount type of sputum that the patient is bringing up.
+Changes in the amount, thickness, or color of the sputum can be a sign of an infection or other change in the patient's condition and should be recorded and reported to the nurse.
+Notice the patient's breathing pattern.
+Notify the respiratory therapist or nurse if there are changes in breathing and if the patient is having difficulty breathing.
+A patient who is having difficulty with breathing should not be left alone, send someone to get help, turn on the call light, or open the patient's door and call out that help is needed immediately.

 Mouth Care

-Keep the patient’s mouth moist and do regular mouth care.
+Keep the patient's mouth moist and do regular mouth care.
 Never adjust the oxygen setting or stop the oxygen flow.
-If you have a concern about the patient’s oxygen setting, talk to the patient’s nurse or respiratory therapist.
-If the patient complains that they are not getting in enough oxygen, call the nurse to check on the settings and stay with the patient.
+If you have a concern about the patient's oxygen setting, talk to the patient's nurse or respiratory therapist.
+If the patient complains that they are not getting enough oxygen, call the nurse to check on the settings and stay with the patient.

 Exercise

-The CNA needs to talk to the nurse or therapists working with the patient to decide on the best time to plan activities such as bathing and dressing the patient so that they are ready to do other activities but are not worn out.
+The CNA should talk to the nurse or therapists working with the patient to decide on the best time to plan activities such as bathing and dressing the patient so that they are ready to do other activities but are not worn out.
 Patients who are too tired to do their exercise program lose interest in it and are more inclined to give up.
 Occupational therapists teach patients energy-saving skills that make it possible for them to do self-care and stay as independent as possible.
-These skills should be on the care plan.
+These skills should be included in the care plan.
 The CNA should know the skills that the patient has been taught and help them to continue using them as needed throughout the day.
 The CNA needs to report back to the nurse or therapists how the patient is getting on with what they have learned and if the CNA sees any problems that they are having.

 Eating